maximmuss699/ipk24_Server/README.md

 When the server receives the `ERR` message from the client it try to gracefully close the connection and free the memory allocated for the client structure.
 Server and Client sends `BYE` message to each other and then close the connection.

 ## Testing
 The server was tested using both TCP and UDP protocols.
 It was tested with multiple clients connecting simultaneously and sending messages to each other.
-And also was tested with different scenarios, including successful and failed client authentication, joining and leaving channels, and sending messages.
+Tested on macOS 14 and Ubuntu 20.
 ### TCP clients testing
-TCP clients were tested using the server from [1].
+TCP clients were tested using the server from [ipk24chat-client] .
 The server was started with the following command:
 ```bash
 ./ipk24chat-server -l 127.0.0.1 -p 4567
 ```